A woman holding a glass of alcohol and making a thumbs down gesture

 Alcohol is all around us — at social gatherings, wedding and holiday celebrations, work functions, dinner parties, vacation resorts, or neighborhood restaurants.
 We see it, smell it, hear about it, and wonder whether to have that glass of wine, cocktail, or pint of beer.
 But what’s really going on in our bodies once alcohol is in the picture?

-We all know about alcohol’s immediate effects, but alcohol’s interactions with our body’s biological systems are more complex.
+We all know about alcohol’s immediate effects, but alcohol’s interaction with our body’s biological systems is more complex.
 Let’s explore the nuanced effects of alcohol on vital organs such as the brain, heart, liver, and stomach.
 Armed with scientific insights, we can have a better understanding of the long-term implications — and make decisions that truly serve us best!

 1. Booze and the Brain: A Deep Dive Into the Cerebral Effects